thradams/cake/ownership.md

 In C, we don t have the concept of constructor, so the same approach cannot be  applied directly.

-Cake, have a mechanism using the qualifier ´_Opt´ before struct types to make all non-nullable members as nullable for a particular instance.
+Cake, have a mechanism using the qualifier Â´_OptÂ´ before struct types to make all non-nullable members as nullable for a particular instance.

 ```c
 struct X {